konveyor/konveyor.github.io/content/Move2Kube/concepts.md

 draft: true
 ---

-Move2Kube has a few concepts that are useful to understand when customizing output and this section covers the more important ones.
+Move2Kube has four concepts that are useful to understand when customizing output and this section covers the more important ones.

 > **Important:** If you have not followed the [tutorials](/tutorials/customizing-the-output), we recommend checking those out first, then coming back here to see each concept in more detail.